robert-westenberger/knowledgebase/book-notes/structure-and-interpretation-of-computer-programs/2-5-Systems-With-Generic-Operations.md

 * a complex number is the **supertype** of real numbers
 * Real numbers are the **supertype** of rational numbers
 * Rational numbers are the **supertype** of integers.

+Types are coerced as they go up or down the tree.